This is a sewing pattern and tutorial for a square-neck blouse.

 How to sew Facing and Hem.
 Please refer to this page

-*Before turning the garment inside out, trim off any vines at the seam allowance of the Facing for a clean finish.
+*Before turning the garment inside out, trim any bulky areas of the Facing seam allowance for a clean finish.

 How to make bias tape.
 Please refer to this page

-How to treat seam allowance using "single type" bias.
+How to finish seam allowances with single-fold bias tape.
 Please refer to this page

 How to sew on buttons.
 Please refer to this page